Fatimid art: The Blue Quran

 Besides the fantastic color, the gold script is another prominent feature of this book.
 Alain George of University of Edinburgh claimed that the script had been written with gold powder as an ink pigment, a technique called chrysography.
 Chrysography was commonly practiced for Christian manuscripts and described in Islamic texts.
 Later, a microscopic examination by Joan Wright revealed that gold leaf was used instead of gold powder.
 The calligrapher was more likely to first write the text with a pen charged with transparent adhesive, apply gold leaf, and then brush off the fragments that didn’t stick to the page.
 Scholars also have noticed that the script is outlined in dark brown ink.
 Since the dark brown color sometimes partially covers the gold, it is reasonably to assume that outlining is the final step that was possibly used to “neaten” the feathery edges of the gold leaf, and to give the manuscript a more clean and crisp finish.

 While the extraordinary color scheme has mesmerized viewers for centuries, its significance remains elusive.
-The combination of blue and gold would not have been unfamiliar to the artist or the patron of the Blue Koran.
+The combination of blue and gold would not have been unfamiliar to the artist or the patron of the Blue Quran.
 Lapis lazuli, a deep-blue semi-precious stone often containing “gold” specks, was mined in Afghanistan and used for Ancient Greek jewelry; the interior of the Dome of the Rock is decorated with gold mosaic inscriptions against dark blue backgrounds.
 Alain George argued that the contrast of the gold text and the dark blue background had “a resonance of light over darkness.”
-The Blue Koran, like many other Koranic scripts, was not only read but also probably seen by worshippers in both candlelight and natural light.
+The Blue Quran, like many other Quranic scripts, was not only read but also probably seen by worshippers in both candlelight and natural light.
 Thus, light played an important role in understanding the color scheme of the book.
 The effect of the gold leaf would have been more glimmering in an intense source of light, visually accentuating the power of Allah's words to shine light into darkness.

-There is an ongoing debate about the origin and time period of the Blue Koran.
+There is an ongoing debate about the origin and time period of the Blue Quran.
 Jonathan Bloom placed the production of the book in Tunisia during the early Fatimid period mainly based on the abjad numbering system in the book; whereas Alain George attributed the book to eighth or ninth century Baghdad under the Abbasid Caliphate.
 George's attribution stemmed from the script style.
 As plausible as the attributions are, scholars still lack strong evidence to anchor the book's origin and time period.